Preparing for Extreme Weather

 Store electronic copies of your insurance policies with your home inventory and keep paper files in a safety deposit box.
 Make sure to have a copy of your policy declarations page listing all of your coverages, as well as your insurance cards.

-Collect the 24-hour contact information for your insurance agent and insurer.
+Collect the 24-hour contact information for your insurance agent and insurer and enter it as a contact on your smartphone.
 Make a list that includes your policy numbers, insurer and insurance agent's phone numbers, website addresses and mailing addresses.
 Also, check to see if the company or agent has an emergency information hotline.
-It is a good idea to store this information – and your home inventory – in a waterproof, fireproof box or safe.
+It is a good idea to store this information — and your home inventory — in a waterproof, fireproof box or safe.
 If you evacuate your home, take this information with you.

 Prepare for the Worst

-If you must evacuate your home, turn off all utilities and disconnect appliances to reduce the chance of additional damage and electrical shock when utilities are restored.
+If you must evacuate your home, turn off all utilities and disconnect appliances, reducing the chance of additional damage and electrical shock when utilities are restored.